Alison Thomson

 Alison Thomson (born 3 May 1996 in Twickenham) is a Scottish professional squash player.
 She achieved a career-high ranking of 65 in September 2017.
 As of January 2020, she was ranked number 2 in Scotland and 73 in the world, and has competed in 65 professional tournaments.
-She has also regularly played in the Premier Squash League.
+She has regularly played in the Premier Squash League.
 She has also represented Scotland in international competitions including the Commonwealth Games.